jeffreysorgen/golf-club-sensors/README.md

 **Description:**

-The orientation of the club head determines whether the club is in play or is sitting in the golf bag.
+_(Good segue from prior section.)_ The orientation of the club head determines whether the club is in play or is sitting in the golf bag.
 The Ready/Resting state is determined by the readings from the **Accelerometer**.
 When in play, in Ready state, we're able to begin recording motion with the Gyroscope.

 Based upon its orientation, the **Accelerometer** determines whether a golf club is being used or has been put back in the golf bag.